FlowFuse/website/src/blog/2024/02/software-development-in-node-red.md

 ### Testing

 Testing code is a critical part of developing software.
 You want to make sure it does what you want.
-But its more than just manually testing it once and then letting it go; you want to have tests you can run regularly, whenever you make changes, to ensure you don't break something that was working previously.
+But it's more than just manually testing it once and then letting it go; you want to have tests you can run regularly, whenever you make changes, to ensure you don't break something that was working previously.

 In the Software Development world, there are all sorts of testing methodologies and techniques; unit testing individual components, system testing larger sections, stubbing out components to simulate different conditions, integrating test suites into the whole development process.

 They each have their own place in the process of software development.
-The question is how does this apply to Node-RED?
+The question is, how does this apply to Node-RED?

 Most Node-RED users today will of course be testing their flows whilst developing them - iterating until the flow does what is needed.
 It's far less common to have a set of repeatable tests including the flows.